Logistical and Metabolic Flows

 “A quick course in Antarctic ‘heroic age’ cuisine [between 1897 and 1922] shows that living off the land was de rigueur in Antarctic exploration.
 Untold thousands of seals, penguins and penguin eggs, with more than a few sea birds thrown in for good measure, were consumed by expeditions scattered along the Antarctic coast.”4

 Living provisions were practical and often vital to survival: complementing limited stocks and fending off scurvy and malnourishment, live animals were also often cheaper and safer than other preserved foods.
 Local meat, Anthony concludes, was thus “as crucial to an expedition’s logistics as it would be to their diet”.8 Moreover, live animals were often easier to keep safe from unwanted animals and pests found on ships than dry provisions like grains.
 Transformative metabolic processes on board were deeply entangled in moral economies pitching wanted against unwanted animals, pests against valuable specimens.
 They shaped specific logistical knowledge and practices of caring for and disposing of animals on board.
 But the animals’ role on board was not fixed once and for all: specimens could become food and pests could become specimens as conditions on board changed.
 Take the example of the botanist Richard Schomburgk, who in 1844 travelled together with his collected plants and animals from British Guiana to Germany.
 The living palms that he stored in his own cabin suffered badly from mice and rats.9 Schomburgk, however, made a virtue out of necessity and added these “pests” to his “little menagerie” destined for the Berlin Zoo.
-He also fed his dead and now worthless “menagerie pieces” to the invasive rodents, which were turned .
+He also fed his dead and now worthless “menagerie pieces” to the invasive rodents, which were turned from pests to displays.
 Thus, categories of waste, value, and (re)use were fluid in the context of the metabolic and logistical processes at sea: turning animals into objects takes many paths.

 Many of these maritime journeys were destined for (big) cities.
 Yet, once animals (dead, alive, or preserved in various forms) had arrived there, their transformations did not end: their metabolic and logistical travels continued long after the ship left port.
 Consider this episode in the history of aquariums, for instance: More than fifteen hundred invited guests had gathered on the evening of October 10, 1876, for the opening of the Great New York Aquarium on 35th Street and Broadway.
 They all wanted to witness what was still a novelty back then: the display of live aquatic animals.
 After public aquariums had already been established in Europe a good decade earlier, the fashion had just spilled over into the United States.
 However, on the opening night, freshwater and saltwater animals were not only displayed in glass containers but could also be found on visitors’ plates.
 The menu printed in the Aquarium’s journal included Green Turtle à la Blackford, Bouchées of Crawfish, Fried Oysters, Sardines in Oil, Dried Octopus Eggs, and many other animal delicacies.
 While some of the animals continued their lives in the Aquarium’s displays, others entered different metabolic pathways into the city through the plates and bodies of the visitors.